uccser/cs-field-guide/text/chapters/en-formal-languages.md

 If you need to change something, you can delete things with the delete tool (the skull icon).
 Alternatively, select the arrow tool and double-click on a transition label to edit it, or right-click on a state.
 You can drag states around using the arrow tool.

 To watch your FSA process some input, use the "Input" menu (at the top), choose "Step with closure", type in a short string such as "abaa", and click "OK".
-Then at the bottom of the window you can trace the [string](glossary.html#string) one character at a time by pressing "Step", which highlights the current state as it steps through the string.
+Then at the bottom of the window you can trace the string one character at a time by pressing "Step", which highlights the current state as it steps through the string.
-If you step right through the [string](glossary.html#string) and end up in a final (accepting) state, the panel will come up green.
+If you step right through the string and end up in a final (accepting) state, the panel will come up green.
 To return to the Editor window, go to the “File” menu and select “Dismiss Tab”.

-{image fl-jflap-2-state-accept.png alt="Building an FSA - testing with input"}
+{image filename="fl-jflap-2-state-accept.png" alt="Building an FSA - testing with input"}

 You can run multiple tests in one go.
 From the "Input" menu choose "Multiple Run", and type your tests into the table, or load them from a text file.

-{image fl-jflap-2-state-accept-multi.png alt="Building an FSA --- multiple run"}
+{image filename="fl-jflap-2-state-accept-multi.png" alt="Building an FSA --- multiple run"}

-You can even do tests with the empty [string](glossary.html#string) by leaving a blank line in the table, which you can do by pressing the "Enter Lambda" button.
+You can even do tests with the empty string by leaving a blank line in the table, which you can do by pressing the "Enter Lambda" button.

 There are some FSA examples in the next section.
 If you're doing this for a report, keep copies of the automata and tests that you do (JFLAP's "File" menu has a "Save Image As..." option for taking snapshots of your work; alternatively you can save an FSA that you've created in a file to open later).